top of page

 container role

-microsoft excel serves as the execution, storage, and review container for the di01 control
+microsoft excel serves as the execution, storage, and review container for the control 02

 excel provides: